 - Extremely thin cream of wheat or cream of rice may also be eaten.

-- One or two daily servings of lean meat and/or vegetables might be okay, but only if they are approved by your surgeon or registered dietician.
+- One or two daily servings of lean meat and/or vegetables might be okay, but only if they are approved by your surgeon or registered dietitian.

-Separating your liquids and solids applies post-operatively (after surgery) but it’s a good habit to start pre-operatively.
+Separating your liquids and solids applies post-operatively (after surgery) it’s a good habit to start pre-operatively.

-A daily meal plan for the patient’s pre-op liquid diet may look like this:
+A daily meal plan for your pre-op liquid diet may look like this:

 High Protein Meal Replacements